MTry/homebridge-smart-irrigation/README.md

 | `portSecure` | Secure Port | `false` |
 | `userID` | SMTP Username | N/A |
 | `userPwd` | SMTP Password | N/A |
-|

 ## Monthly data of Mean Daily Solar Radiation [kWh/day]

-There are many sources but one that I used is [Weatherspark](https://weatherspark.com).
+There are several sources but one that I used is [Weatherspark](https://weatherspark.com).
 Search for your location.
 Scroll to the bottom of the page to the Solar Energy section and note the figures for each month(the months are clickable!) in kWh/day which is the daily mean figure for the month.
 Feel free to use an alternate source that you trust but keep in mind the unit of measurment - **kWh/day**!

+Going forward, it will be great to extract live daily radiation data/forecast through an API instead of relying on historical averages.. hopefully will get there soon!

 | Key | Description | Default |
 | --- | --- | --- |
 | `xxxRad` | Mean Daily Solar Radiation [kWh/day] for the month `xxx`| `6` |
-|

 ## Zones setup
 This is where multiple zones can be configured - with a limit of `8 zones` at the moment.<br>